Your business is growing, and you’re planning an expansion to other states. It’s a good problem to have!

 If you’re unsure whether or not you need to file for a foreign qualification in North Carolina, we suggest seeking legal counsel.

 Could I be exempt from foreign qualifying in North Carolina?

 The foreign qualification, however, isn’t a hard and fast rule for all LLCs performing any kind of action in North Carolina.
 Certain actions do not qualify as “doing business” and therefore don’t require a foreign qualification.
 Some examples are:

 - Defending or settling a lawsuit in a North Carolina court

-- Any action that solely concerns internal affairs, like holding meetings of managers or members
+- Any action that solely concerns internal affairs, like holding meetings of LLC members and/or managers

 - Maintaining in-state bank accounts